tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 ####How does Ad parsing work?

 When a cosmetic rule fires for an element on the page, the element is passed to the `process()` function in [parser.js](https://github.com/dhowe/AdNauseam/blob/master/src/js/adn/parser.js).
-With the `vAPI.debugAdParsing` flag enabled, related messages will appear in the console in the following format: `process(tagName)...`.
+With the 'netLogging' flag enabled on core.js, related messages will appear in the console in the following format: `process(tagName)...`.

 There are three main cases handled by the `process()` function: images, iFrames, and other.